 No unforeseen subcontracting was done.

 In WP3 a call for industrial collaboration was launched as planned in the Grant Agreement.
 This resulted in two subcontracts with CNRS and two with ASTRON.
+It was foreseen to have all subcontracts with CNRS, so the two ASTRON contracts were added in the amendment AMD-653477-57, early 2019.
 One project could not be subcontracted due to implemented changes in the tendering rules, so this company was added as a partner to the collaboration and the project.

 Unforeseen use of in kind contribution from third party against payment or free of charges

-No unforeseen use was made of in kind contributions.
+One partner, INAF, reported unforeseen use of in kind contributions from third part free of charges.
+We include their letter explaining the reason for this integrally in the next pages of this paragraph.